Coming soon... Beyond the Vote, 2018

 Next year marks the 100th anniversary of the Representation of the People Act, when women over 30 won the right to vote, subject to a property qualification.
 It also marks 90 years since the Equal Franchise Act, which finally gave women and men the right to vote on equal terms at the age of 21.
 We’re using these milestones as the point of departure for a programme of events and exhibitions across east London.

-We are currently working with Hackney Museum and Hackney Archives, plus an advisory group and a volunteer research team, to develop an exhibition telling the story of women-led activism in Hackney from 1918 to the present day.
-The exhibition will be on display in Hackney Museum from February 2018 as part of our year-long programme.
+We worked with Hackney Museum and Hackney Archives, plus an advisory group and a volunteer research team, to develop an exhibition telling the story of women-led activism in Hackney from 1918 to the present day.
+The exhibition will be on display in Hackney Museum from 6 February to 19 May 2018, find out more.

 Women at Watney: Voices from an East End market